COVID-19 pandemic in Hubei: Makeshift hospitals and laboratories

 On January 23, the day of Wuhan's lockdown, to relieve the shortage, the municipal government invited China Construction Third Engineering Bureau to build a makeshift hospital that resembled Xiaotangshan Hospital in Beijing during the 2003 SARS outbreak in Caidian, Wuhan.
 The hospital was later named Huoshenshan Hospital and was expected to be finished by February 3.
 On the afternoon of 25, Wuhan CEC announced the building of another makeshift hospital with at least 1,300 beds called Leishenshan Hospital.

 On February 2, the construction of Huoshenshan Hospital was completed and the hospital was transferred to the military.
 1,400 military doctors started to work in the hospital since February 3.

-Since Wuhan's healthcare system was overrun which could have tremendously under diagnosed patients, new laboratories had to be built at a rapid rate.
-On February 5, a 2000-sq-meter emergency detection laboratory named "Huo-Yan" (火眼, or "Fire Eye" in English) was opened by BGI, which can process over 10,000 samples a day.
-With the construction overseen by BGI-founder Wang Jian and taking 5-days, modelling has shown cases in Hubei would have been 47% higher and the corresponding cost of the tackling the quarantine would have doubled if this testing capacity had not come on line.
+Since Wuhan's healthcare system was overloaded, new laboratories had to be built at a rapid rate.
+On February 5, a 2000 square meter emergency detection laboratory named "Huo-Yan" (火眼, or "Fire Eye" in English) was opened by BGI, which could process over 10,000 samples a day.
+The construction was overseen by BGI-founder Wang Jian and took just 5 days.
+Mathematical modelling has shown cases in Hubei would have been approximately 47% higher, and the corresponding cost of the tackling the quarantine would have doubled, had this testing capacity not been built.

 Additional resources

-On January 24, 135 medical workers from Shanghai, 128 from Guangdong were sent to Wuhan to assist the local hospitals.
-On the evening of that day, 450 medical workers from three military medical universities were deployed to Wuhan on military planes.
-On January 25, the medical workers from different provinces were sent to Wuhan including 138 from Sichuan, 135 from Zhejiang, 138 from Shandong and 147 from Jiangsu.
-NHC also sent experts in intensive medicine to the epidemic areas and formed 6 medical team with a total of 1,230 members to assist Wuhan and another 6 teams waiting for request.
+On January 24, 135 medical workers from Shanghai and 128 from Guangdong were sent to Wuhan to assist the local hospitals.
+On the evening of that day, 450 medical workers from three military medical universities were deployed to Wuhan on military aircraft.
+On January 25, the medical workers from different provinces were sent to Wuhan including 138 from Sichuan, 135 from Zhejiang, 138 from Shandong, and 147 from Jiangsu.
+The NHC also sent experts in intensive medicine to the epidemic areas and formed 6 medical teams with a total of 1230 members to assist Wuhan and another 6 teams waiting for request.

 Wuhan hotels offered to help as many medical workers had difficulty arriving at their hospitals due to public transport suspension.
 On January 24, 85 hotels in Wuhan formed a working group to provide rooms without central air conditioning for medical workers for free.
 By the noon of January 25, there had been 120 hotels in the group.
 Major hoteliers such as Tujia, Home Inn, Ziroom, and Danke offered free lodging for the medical workers in Wuhan.
 There were also people offering free rides to medical workers.

 From March 17, the medical assistance teams began to leave Hubei with the easing of domestic epidemic.

 Encouragement of reporting in Hubei

-In Fang county, the government issued a notice stating that anyone having a fever would be awarded RMB¥1000 for voluntarily going to a hospital and anyone (Including doctors and the public) reporting someone with fever would be awarded RMB¥500.
+In Fang County, the government issued a notice stating that anyone having a fever would be awarded RMB¥1000 for voluntarily going to a hospital and anyone (Including doctors and the public) who reported someone with a fever would be awarded RMB¥500.